tt2468/cloudvocal/README.md

 ### Configuration

 1. Download and install the appropriate version for your operating system
+1. Add CloudVocal as a filter to your audio source
-2. Configure your cloud provider credentials in the plugin settings
+1. Configure your cloud provider credentials in the plugin settings
-3. Select your desired transcription and translation options
+1. Select your desired transcription and translation options
-4. Add CloudVocal as a filter to your audio source
+1. Select an output text source for the captions and translations, send the captions to the stream or a file

 ## Building